limikael/mikrokat/README.md

 The virtual config filesystem makes it possible to include configuration or other static files directly in your edge deployment, which is essential for platforms that don’t support traditional file access.

 Please note that this is not intended for serving static content to the client, but for smaller pieces of information, such as configuration files, that needs to be available at runtime.
+For serving static content, see [Static Content](#static-content).

 In your `mikrokat.json`: